OberonDixon/basenji2_cs282a_cpg-lmnb1/README.md

 1) Run inference with sample_inference.ipynb on each of the four models.

 2) Use pre-loaded predictions to replicate biologically relevant genome plots using visualize_tracks.ipynb (this will require downloading some large-ish datasets).
+NOTE: if you have limited memory, you may want to run on a subset of chromosomes - simply take a slice of the list.

 Our models are in pytorch, although if you want to run model inference on basenji with our code you'll need to create a basenji environment as described in the Basenji section.
 Also note that dependencies for these test files are different from those for some of the model training, which are again different from those for embeddings extraction, and different again from those for DiMeLo-seq data processing.
 Each should be done in a different conda environment if you want to run all of those.
 Other than the basenji package and the dimelo arbitrary_basemod_dev branch, you may also require various biopython installations such as pysam, pyBigWig, pyLiftOver, pybedtools, and so on.